polltery/binary-tree-example-in-C/README.md

 printf( "Value for key 10: %d\n", findKey( 10, tree));    // This will print "1"
 ```

+##Contribution
+header files, and print functions by Heriot Watt University, Mathematical and Computer Science School.
+The code was then implemented by adding most of the functions by me and few functions by Noha.
+After the coursework ended, it was further tested by me, Noha and Mark.
+Few parts of the code were also tested by Grigor, Roshan, and Matthew.

-If you have a suggestion then add it to the issue tracker, or improve the code and then please send me a pull request.
+If you have a suggestion then add it to the issue tracker, or improve the code and then send me a pull request.

-**Note**:*This code was written as a part of the coursework at Heriot Watt University (Dubai Campus)*
+**Note**:*This code was written as a part of a coursework at Heriot Watt University (Dubai Campus)*